tristanbatchler/tbat.me/_posts/2024-11-22-godot-golang-mmo-part-12.md

 > If you still have errors, check the Godot debugger output for any error codes you can look up, and likewise, check the server logs for any errors.
 If you are still stuck, feel free to reach out in [the Discord server](https://discord.gg/tzUpXtTPRd).

 Congratulations if you've made it this far!
 There is a great chance that you will have no problems deploying to production, since, as far as Godot is aware, you are already running on a production server (it has no idea that you are running on your own computer).

-Don't expect the game to run in the browser just yet, though, but keep following along, and we will get there soon!

 [*Back to top*](#how-to-follow-this-part)